What happens if I miss my flight to Kathmandu?

-Additionally, bring with you light and comfortable clothing for warm temperatures.
 A notebook for your travel notes, batteries for your camera, an extension lead to charge up multiple devices at once, a fast-drying towel, chronical meds plus a basic traveller’s pharmacy, and of course, good mood and spirit of adventure!

 I will be travelling solo, but I didn’t book the single supplement.
 Who am I sharing my room with?

 We never require our solo travellers to book the single supplement!
 You will always be sharing your accommodation with other members of the group.

 Shall I tip my guides and drivers?

 Yes.
 We cover all expenses, but we definitely recommend you to tip for services you are pleased with.

 What if I want to stay longer after the tour is over, where shall I go?